jeonkwangsoo/polarnate/README.md

 # polarnate
 Animations with javascript.

+Since 1968,Man,South Korea.
-I was a web developer in south Korea.
+I was a web developer.
 But now I am working another.
 Web building in front-end is my favorite hobby.
 I enjoy making animations of roses in polar coordinates,javascipt.